 Japanese style jiggers look great and usually have multiple etchings on the inside, allowing them to measure multiple quantities.
 However, they are generally a bit more expensive than traditional jigger sets.

 1. Make sure that you know how to measure properly with each style.
-With the classic and the Japanese styles of jiggers, you want to fill them up so that the meniscus forms over the top of the jigger.
-With the OXO measuring cups, you want to cover the red line to get a perfect pour.
+With the classic and the Japanese styles of jiggers, you want to fill them up so that the meniscus (the curve of the liquid) forms over the top of the jigger.

 2. Pour your thinnest ingredients first.
-If you pour a puree first, and there is some residue inside the jigger, you cant get a precise pour on the next ingredient you add.
+If you pour a purée first, for example, and there is some residue inside the jigger… you just cannot get a precise pour on the next ingredient you add.
 I save the thick ingredients for the very last measure.